-Running a journal is complicated and so many companies use journal management systems to help them deal with the very large workloads.
-In this article, we’ll be going over what journal management systems are and how they work.
+Journal management is complicated and sometimes it might feel like running a journal is thankless work.
+While many companies use journal management systems to help them deal with the massive workloads, not all do.
+Here, we’ll be going over what journal management systems are and how they influence the day-to-day operations of an academic journal.

 Journal submission pipeline

-Once peer review has been completed, manuscripts often need to be addressed by authors and changes need to be made to the work.
-Once changes are made, the process may need to start again and the manuscript returned to peer review.
-This always depends on the extent of changes needed, the peer reviewer in question, and editorial decisions.
-There is no “one size fits all” plan here.
+Once peer review has been completed, manuscripts generally need to be edited by authors and changes need to be made.
+Once revisions are made to these academic articles, the process may need to start all over again.
+Manuscripts might need to be peer reviewed again.
+This usually depends on the extent of changes needed, the peer reviewer in question, and editorial decisions.

 Production processes for running a journal